paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 comment='simple,lots of candidates, one voter' id='score_sim' %}

+In practice, voters can adjust their self-reported distances, which is called using a strategy.
+Jameson Quinn has a good discussion of strategies in the links at the end of this page.
+Basically, using strategies means score voting looks a lot like approval voting.

+In the example below, the J=Judge strategy measures distance well and would best find the median.  <br>The N=Normalize strategy is basically using the full power of your vote.  <br>The F="frontrunner" strategy considers polling data and makes score voting very similar to approval voting.

+{% include sim.html link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSy04DMQz8l5wjFCdO7O6ZP4Dbag_QLqJS1a3aIoQQfDt2pr0UVTmMX5mMHX-HFIZxlBaJZYojkUbS5lY1i7NbKpdYzmYVmaYYyK9RMj-x-yUMKQYOQ_glCjHUMFAMzaosKQYp_juW0buZ1d0Mpf4WuYRmwkuk7OGMMJQQAyqgdTlkQogN7dlqsOrJbHwWzNRrcgaAJjM8oykGDUGBp_CMJdsAfJAmJbqWAq6SkQJXAVcxrpHi5XhxQxVYCxo3nlgiW5qd2OvYG_YBcL4axd90g_tdvqVm9M2C34FgXvVgxRgrASC1FgCkVvxiRdtVkNP-VkXbLQHQcMMfNDTcam_FBTZQNChoGLxAgeCuQIEUePg_wf_JdZEESb2ZkaAlBaFSZ1KIUYhRECoIFXoUfApZ6rIebDFeX3a75fz8dZhtn5_Wy3G2jT69L5-P82l93B7O22Xvm_6x38xv2_28CT9_6sQykEkDAAA)"

+title='Practical Score Voting'

+caption='Try the different strategies.'

+comment='score can look like approval voting' id='score_strategy_sim' %}

+STAR voting was created to counteract this strategizing.
+It combine the two ways of finding the middle, scoring and counting by pairs.

-Another great voting method combines score voting with counting by pairs.
-This is called STAR voting, Score Then Automatic Runoff.
+It's name is an acronym, STAR, Score Then Automatic Runoff.
 First we score.
 Then we find the top two and send them to a runoff.
 The runoff uses the same scores but counts them by pairs, like we did before.
+(Also, I don't have a great model of strategy for STAR voting yet.)

 {% include sim.html link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu27DMAz8F80cxKds_0a7GR7aIluAFEWXoui_l-IlHRoEGo7Ukacj7e_W27bvHsRdD9qZO_FYZ-QLLZ6B_F2JWZb146DGs4tdiU1nrm3r1KxtLNS8ksgSobuTxSOZTncnmeUhsz5kuNdzPC3NVJDCERsAljgAaYAtMZ_zhNRmapI6eSmpkzOIACAjhpKU0QTIyEC2IFurQXsZ5bkTLkKlelXBw5Cm0s50PbM4QENTMS7nwpQsaSvZGfAtkFugc9EzsOq1_9IWZcAGvhHsGoZ2LM9h1TG0a23CMbQ7AEP7QMlSbzmGjg7gqgx8gcDqwmuU_LlaQCLgINaCAQcDvQPLen05ny-fz1_vp7a1p7fLx6n9_ALa2ClbqwIAAA)' title='STAR Voting'